-RESOLUTION NO. 137 - 24
+RESOLUTION NO. 58 - 25

-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF COLORADO SPRINGS, COLORADO APPROVING THE PROPOSED 2025 OPERATING PLAN AND BUDGET FOR THE FIRST AND MAIN BUSINESS IMPROVEMENT DISTRICT NO. 2
+A RESOLUTION OF THE CITY OF COLORADO SPRINGS APPROVING AN AMENDED AND RESTATED 2025 OPERATING PLAN AND BUDGET FOR THE FIRST AND MAIN BUSINESS IMPROVEMENT DISTRICT NO. 2

-WHEREAS, the City Council approved an amended Special District Policy (the "Policy"), on August 9, 2022 (Resolution 111-22), providing for certain financial and other limitations in the use of special districts as an available method in financing public infrastructure; and
+WHEREAS, the City Council passed Resolution No. 111-22 adopting a Special District Policy ("Policy") providing for certain financial and other limitations in the use of special districts as an available method in financing public infrastructure, and adopting a model operating plan and budget; and